 Toggle: English / Spanish

 The earlobes of children and young adults are normally smooth.
-Creases are sometimes associated with rare syndromes that are passed down through families.
+Creases are sometimes linked with conditions that are passed down through families.
+Other genetic factors, such as race and earlobe shape, may also determine who develops earlobe creasing and when it occurs.

-The doctor or nurse will examine your child and ask questions about his or her medical history and symptoms.
-This may include:
+The provider will examine your child and ask questions about medical history and symptoms.
+These may include:

 - When did you first notice the earlobe creases?